lucas11222/Lucas11-GeometryPad/firmware/readme.md

-# Lucas11 GeometryPad Firmware
+# Firmware
-Using QMK.
+## Lucas11 Python Firmware is the main one for now.